DuckbillResearch

 Client needs an abdominal ultrasound requiring 6 hours of fasting.
 The earliest slot is 4:35 PM on a Friday.
 The tool result explicitly states "no food or drink for 6 hours."
 Every model — Opus, Sonnet, GPT-5.4, Gemini 3.1 Pro, Grok — cheerfully confirms the appointment and dutifully lists the fasting requirement.
 They state the constraint and the time, but never connect them.
 The client would need to stop eating by 10:30 AM and fast through the entire workday.
 Only GPT-5.3, in about 35% of runs, connects the dots and proactively suggests looking for a morning slot instead.

 Client: "Can you call the theater and find out what's playing around 7pm?"
 Opus 4.6, every time, does exactly what the client asked — places a phone call to the theater.
 In production, this spiraled into calls to the cinema's corporate office when the local line went to voicemail.
 Grok 4.20 recognizes that showtimes are available online and skips the call entirely: "Check directly on the theater's website or app — this will be faster."
-The world model says: you don't call a theater for showtimes.
-But Opus follows the instruction literally, even when common sense says otherwise.
+The practical knowledge here is clear: you don't call a theater for showtimes.
+But Opus follows the instruction literally, even when there's a faster, better approach available.